Kicksecure/security-misc/README.md

     the busmaster bit on all PCI bridges during the early boot process.

--   Do not credit the CPU or bootloader as entropy sources at boot in order to maximise the absolute quantity of entropy the pool.
+-   Do not credit the CPU or bootloader as entropy sources at boot in order to maximise the absolute quantity of entropy in the combined pool.

 -   Obtain more entropy at boot from RAM as the runtime memory allocator is being initialised.